 The Bottom Line

-SRAM’s new Force 22 groupset is just as good as I thought it would be.
+SRAM’s new-for-2014 (and continued through 2019) Force 22 groupset is just as good as I thought it would be.
 I’m getting Red-like performance in every area that really counts.
 Cyclists will appreciate saving over $1000 in exchange for a reasonable weight penalty compared to Red 22.
 Compared to Shimano Dura-Ace, the margin is even slimmer.
 Believe me, you’ll love every bit of Force 22 for years to come.